-Police officers obtain warrants by providing a judge or magistrate with information that the officers have gathered.
-Usually, the police provide the information in the form of written statements under oath, called affidavits, which report either their own observations or those of private citizens or police undercover informants.
+Police officers obtain warrants by providing a judge or magistrate with information that they have gathered.
+Usually, the police provide the information in the form of written statements under oath—called “affidavits”—that report either their own observations or those of private citizens or police informants.
 In many areas, a judicial officer is available 24 hours a day to issue warrants.

-A magistrate who believes that an affidavit establishes “probable cause” to conduct a search will issue a warrant (see the section just below for more on probable cause).
-The suspect, who may be connected with the place to be searched, is not present when the warrant is issued and therefore cannot contest whether there is probable cause before the magistrate signs the warrant.
-However, the suspect can later challenge the validity of the warrant with a pretrial motion
+A magistrate who believes that an affidavit establishes “probable cause” to conduct a search will issue a warrant.
+The person connected with the place to be searched isn’t present when the warrant is issued and therefore cannot contest whether there is probable cause before the magistrate signs the warrant.
+However, the suspect can later challenge the validity of the warrant with a pretrial motion.

-Police officers can, in appropriate circumstances, get what’s called an “anticipatory search warrant—a warrant that issues before contraband arrives at the location to be searched—if they can show probable cause (U.S. v.
-Grubbs, U.S. Sup.
-Ct.
-2006).
-For example, if the police demonstrate to a magistrate that illegal drugs are about to be shipped to a suspect’s home, they can get a warrant that allows the police to search the home once the drugs are delivered.
+Police officers can, in appropriate circumstances, get what’s called an “anticipatory search warrant.”
+This is a warrant based probable cause that, at some future time—but not now—evidence of a crime will be at a specific location.
+For example, if the police demonstrate to a magistrate that illegal drugs are about to be shipped to a suspect’s home, they can get a warrant that allows them to search the home once the drugs are delivered.
 (United States v.
 Grubbs, 547 U.S. 90 (2006).)

-The Fourth Amendment doesn’t define probable cause.
-Its meaning remains fuzzy.
-What is clear (after 200 years of court interpretations) is that the affidavits police officers submit to judges have to identify objectively suspicious activities rather than simply recite the officer’s subjective beliefs.
-The affidavits have to establish more than a suspicion that criminal activity is afoot, but do not have to show proof beyond a reasonable doubt.
+The Fourth Amendment doesn’t define “probable cause.”
+It’s clear though that an affidavit a police officer submits to a judge when applying for a warrant has to identify objectively suspicious activities.
+It can’t simply recite the officer’s subjective beliefs.
+An affidavit has to establish more than a bare suspicion that criminal activity is afoot, but it doesn’t have to show proof beyond a reasonable doubt.